nazish-naeem/SatExt/README.md

 This work was a part of a three month summer internship at Microsoft Research mentored by Peder Olsen and Vaishnavi Ranganathan.

+# Contribution and Citation

+This project welcomes contributions and all contributions will be openly shared as per the Open source license requirements.
+If you use this repository, please cite it as follows:

+**APA**:
+NazishNaeem.
+(2025). *SatExt* (Version 1.0) [Computer software].
+GitHub. https://github.com/nazish-naeem/SatExt

+**IEEE**:
+N. Naeem, “SatExt”, GitHub, 2025.
+[Online].
+Available: https://github.com/nazish-naeem/SatExt